rgarro/El_Ocho/README.md

 # Helicopter Package under construction ...#

-# Summon a roland jupiter in the closes pawn shop ..#
+# Summon a roland jupiter in the closest pawn shop ..#

 Jazzy Fortunate from soundcloud here ...